erikbra/grate/examples/docker/readme.md

 Simply `docker-compose up` to:
 - start a sql database server
-- run the `grate` migration against the server with script locate in `sql` folder and store the backup script in `output`
+- run the `grate` migration against the server with script locate in `db` folder and store the backup script in `output`

 ## Notes